Tuesday, April 23, 2024

 Fictional characters interact with true historical people in true historical situations.
 Seldom told and as with The Chase Is On--hidden.
 Perhaps it is too painful.
 A Black History Story that needs to come out of the shadows.

 Also, the books may be considered PG (parental guidance, in some instances).
 I have republished them as Teen and Young Adult.
-Having discussed this with a retired teacher friend of mine whose opinion I respect, Paulette Clardy, she thinks they are entirely appropriate and great history!
+I discussed this with a retired teacher friend of mine whose opinion I respect, Paulette Clardy, she thinks they are entirely appropriate and great history!
 Also, my own thirteen year old Granddaughter is taken with the story and her friends want to get the book as soon as possible.
 They will, of course, get the two books as soon as I can get them to them.

 https://sharmanbursonramsey.blogspot.com/2024/05/the-process-of-writing-creek-indian.html